Save money on your purchases by earning redeemable points with Progressive Rewards!

 We currently provide the PA-04-HS units with a hall effect sensor in stock and many more that can be customized to include the feedback sensor.
 This control box also comes with a wireless remote, so it will be very easy to install and control this unit.
 Read our blog to know more about using power supplies and control boxes to synchronize actuators.

-The two-channel and four-channel wire control boxes offer even more options to the users.
+This four-channel wire control box offers even more options to the users.
 It is designed to have individual control on each channel.
 The remote controlled linear actuator is easy to use and are made for customers who prefer the remote to be tethered to the control box.
 Unlike the control boxes previously mentioned, this one has an AC input and DC output, so you can plug this directly into your wall outlet, and it will be able to power your DC linear actuator directly.

 The control box is designed to be used in home automation mostly, like a table lift or standing desk, but users have been using them for other applications as well.
 They come with up to four channels, which means users can synchronize up to four actuators at the same time.
 They are compatible with our PA-04-HS-24VDC units.